QubesOS/qubes-doc/user/advanced-topics/how-to-disable-seamless-mode.rst

 Inter-qube clipboard feature relies on :code:`qubes-gui-agent`.
 It does not work when seamless mode is off.

+Following procedures of handling seamless mode are nothing more than examples, working with default xfce templates provided by Qubes.
+Actual workflow can differ depending on your configuration and personal preferences.
+Be prepared to troubleshoot display manager and X server if something goes wrong.

 Disable seamless mode on Debian guest
 -------------------------------------